 Similarly, mobile apps can help you spot attractive price discounts or promo deals.
 Increasingly more online retailers are starting to offer their own shopping apps, and you’re the one who can benefit from it.
 In exchange for a few push notifications, you often receive coupon codes.
 Search on Google Play Store or Apple’s App Store to find out whether your favorite online store has its own smartphone app.

 07. Consider Membership Programs

 Amazon Prime is probably the best-known membership program out there, but it’s not the only one.
 Membership programs make sense for loyal customers who frequently shop from the same store.
 The only downside is that it takes quite a lot of time to find out if a program is really worth its price.

 08. Get a Good Credit Card

 All credit cards have their pitfalls, but they can help you save hundreds of dollars in the long run—if you know what you’re doing and always make sure to pay your credit card bills on time.
 Apart from cash back programs, owners of credit cards are often entitled to large discounts and various promotional deals.

-Our last advice may as well be our most important one: always thoroughly research everything concerning your purchase, including the store, the product, the manufacturer, and even the shipping company.
+Our last advice may as well be our most important one: always thoroughly research everything concerning your purchase.
 All your efforts could quickly go to waste if you fall victim to a web scam, order a defective product from a manufacturer that doesn’t provide a solid warranty, or spend days trying to locate a lost package.